-The myth of “stage agnostic” investing – TechCrunch
+The myth of ‘stage agnostic’ investing – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-This week we were helmed by Kate Clark, Alex Wilhelm, and yet another extra special guest.
-Unusual Ventures co-founder and partner John Vironis joined us to talk soil investing (yes, it’s a thing), seed investing, growth investing and all the somewhat meaningless funding stages.
+This week we were helmed by Kate Clark, Alex Wilhelm and yet another extra special guest.
+Unusual Ventures co-founder and partner John Vrionis joined us to talk soil investing (yes, it’s a thing), seed investing, growth investing and all the somewhat meaningless funding stages.

-Vrionis was a longtime investor at Lightspeed Venture Partners and has made big bets on a number of companies, including AppDynamics, Heptio, and Mulesoft.
+Vrionis was a longtime investor at Lightspeed Venture Partners and has made big bets on a number of companies, including AppDynamics, Heptio and MuleSoft.

 It was a great episode that kicked off with some conversation around DoorDash, the food delivery company that continues to make headlines week after week.
 We’d like to stop talking about the company, but it intrudes regularly into our notes.